spacebarchat/docs/docs/contributing/conduct.md

 -   If possible, provide assistance with Fosscord projects to other users.
 -   Be respectful toward other's opinions and viewpoints.
--   Accepting responsibility and apoligising to those affected for our mistakes.
+-   Accepting responsibility and apologizing to those affected for our mistakes.

 ### Prohibited Behaviour